Are you staring at your cloudy fish tank in disgust?

 Gravel and sand residue is perhaps the easiest cause of cloudy water in aquarium to fix.
 A water change will help remove a portion of the dust that is floating around your tank…

 However, the best solution is to just wait.
-If your filter uses a fine mechanical media, such as filter floss, then it will eventually trap most of the dust that is floating.
+If your aquarium water filter cartridge uses a fine mechanical media, such as filter floss, then it will eventually trap most of the dust that is floating.
 You could also use a good water clarifier to speed up the process.

 Now, it’s likely that a small amount of the dust will settle on the floor of your tank.
 This dust will again kick back up into the water if it’s disturbed.
 Not to worry!
 This can easily be removed with a quick gravel vac – check out our gravel vacuum review to find the perfect one for your tank.